New Frontiers of Breathwork: Translating the Language of the Breath & Cultivating Nervous System Resilience with Ed Dangerfield

 Take the assessment →Continue exploring

-- Read Breathwork for Anxiety: How Breathing Changes Thinking for Ed’s first NSM conversation on anxiety, breath patterns, and state change.
+- Read Breathwork for Anxiety: How Breathing Changes Thinking for Ed's first Nervous System Mastery conversation on anxiety, breath patterns, and state change.

 - Read Functional Breathwork: Use Interoception to Regulate Your Nervous System for a gentler framework on matching breathwork to your state.